-- The RSES includes a Metropolitan Area Strategic Plan (MASP) for the amended.
-Limerick Shannon area.
-The MASP supports the NPF's ambitious growth targets to enable Limerick City to grow by at least 50% to 2040 and to enhance its significant potential to become a city of scale. or the particular use or development type is required to achieve the proper planning and sustainable dev The lands are essential for the regeneration of a derelict and and/or expansion of the centre of the brownfield gateway site and the provision of lands for employmen urban settlement uses which cannot be accommodated in the city centre (warehousing logistics etc.).
+Planning Directives provisions of the The NPF envisages Limerick as the principal focus within the Mid- West Region, with the potential to generate and be the focus of significant employment and housing growth.
+The RSES includes a Metropolitan Area Strategic Plan (MASP) for the Limerick Shannon area.
+The MASP supports the NPF's ambitious growth targets to enable Limerick City to grow by at least 50% to 2040 and to enhance its significant potential to become a city of scale. or the particular use or development type is required to achieve the proper planning and sustainable deve The lands are essential for the regeneration of a derelict and brownfield gateway site and the provision of lands for employment uses which cannot be accommodated in the city centre (warehousing, logistics etc.).
 Within the Metropolitan Area, the area zoned as Limerick's "City Centre" would correspond with the centre of the settlement.
-However the brownfield site consolidates the existing built-up area at Coonagh Cross. (ii) Comprises significant previously These are derelict and brownfield lands on a gateway site. developed and/or under-utilised lands (iii) Is within or adjoining the core of ar The site is within a cluster of development at Coonagh Cross. established or designated urbar settlement (iv) Will be essential in achieving The delivery of development on these lands is essential to allow compact or sustainable urban growth consolidation of the existing built-up area of Coonagh Cross and enable Limerick to fulfil its economic development role in the Mid- West Region. (v) There are no suitable alternative lands Suitable alternative lands are not available for development given the for the particular use or development brownfield and derelict nature of the site. type, in areas at lower risk of flooding] within or adjoining the core of the urbar settlement A flood risk assessment to ar The lands are within Flood Zone A and B and benefit from the existing appropriate level of detail has beer defences, although they are designed to agricultural standards only. carried out as part of the Strategic Flood risk to the site is due to residual risk from tidal sources.
-Ar Environmental Assessment as part of the appropriately detailed flood risk assessment will determine the development plan preparation process appropriate mitigation measures to be adopted, which will include which demonstrates that flood risk to the setting finished floor levels and development of an emergency response plan should access and egress be inundated in a breach event.
-If land raising is required, compensatory storage will not be needed as the site is behind defences and risk is tidal. adverse impacts elsewhere.
-Conclusion Given that the land is a brownfield gatew vay site, already partly developed and under-utilised, Part 2 of the Justification Test has been passed.
-With an appropriately detailed FRA to determine finished floor and site levels risks to the site can be mitigated and Part 3 has passed for less vulnerable uses.
-Recommendation
+However, the brownfield site consolidates the existing built-up area at Coonagh Cross. (ii) Comprises significant providuely These are derelict and brownfield lands on a gateway site. developed and/or under-utilised lands These are detended and brownheid fands off a galeway site.
+The site is within a cluster of development at Coonagh Cross. established or designated urban The site is within a cluster of development at Coonagin Cross.

-Site may be zoned for Enterprise and Employment.
+settlement The delivery of development on these lends is eccential to allow The delivery of development on these lands is essential to allow consolidation of the existing built-up area of Coonagh Cross and enable Limerick to fulfil its economic development role in the Mid- West Region.
+Suitable alternative lands are not available for development given the for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement The lands are within Flood Zone A and B and henefit from the evicting The lands are within Flood Zone A and B and benefit from the existing defences, although they are designed to agricultural standards only.
+Flood risk to the site is due to residual risk from tidal sources.
+An appropriately detailed flood risk assessment will determine the appropriate mitigation measures to be adopted, which will include setting finished floor levels and development of an emergency response plan should access and egress be inundated in a breach event.
+If land raising is required, compensatory storage will not be needed as the site is behind defences and risk is tidal. adverse impacts elsewhere. הפעפע מז נוום זונכ זז שבווווע עבובוונכל מווע וואר זז נועמו.
+Conclusion av aita, already partly developed and under utilized.
+Dart 0 of the ay site, already partly developed and under-utilised, Part 2 of the Justification Test has been passed.
+With an appropriately detailed FRA to determine finished floor and site levels, risks to the site can be mitigated and Part 3 has passed for less vulnerable uses.
+Recommendation Site may be zoned for Enterprise and Empl

-(v) There are no suitable alternative lands for the Suitable alternative lands for the provision of new schools particular use or development type, in areas at and associated facilities in close proximity to the City lower risk of flooding within or adjoining the core Centre are not available.
+(v) There are no suitable alternative lands for the Suitable alternative lands for the provision of new schools particular use or development type, in areas at and associated facilities in close proximity to the City lower risk of flooding within or adjoining the core Centre are not available. of the urban settlement